stevecochrane/tailwindcss-logical/README.md

 }
 ```

-Before Tailwind v3 it was necessary to add the variants you needed for tailwindcss-logical to `'variants.logical'` in
+Before Tailwind v3 it was necessary to add the variants you needed for tailwindcss-logical to `variants.logical` in
 your Tailwind config file, but now this is no longer necessary.

 ## What are CSS Logical Properties and Values?